jameycribbs/hare/README.md

 * The database is not read into memory, but is queried from disk, so no need to worry about a large dataset filling up memory.

+* Two different back-end datastores to choose from:  disk or ram.

 ## Example Web App